Menu

 • extra fee for NSF cheques or late rent payments

-A tenant who doesn't like some conditions of the rental agreement can try to get the landlord to make some changes before they sign the agreement.
-Once an agreement is signed it can usually only be changed if the tenant and the landlord both agree.
+A tenant who does not like some conditions of the rental agreement can try to get the landlord to make some changes before they sign the agreement.
+Once an agreement is signed, it can usually only be changed if the tenant and the landlord both agree.
 Even a new owner cannot change or add terms without the agreement of the tenant.
+If the rules are unreasonable, the ORT could order that they are invalid.

-Once the agreement is signed it is binding even if the tenant does not move in.
+Once the agreement is signed, it is binding even if the tenant does not move in.
 The tenant would still have to pay rent even if they changed their mind and did not move in.
-If a landlord doesn’t allow a tenant to move in, the tenant can apply to the ORT for an order that they be allowed to move in.
-If either party breaches the agreement they can be held responsible for loss or damages the other party suffers because the agreement was breached.
+If a landlord does not allow a tenant to move in, the tenant can apply to the ORT for an order that they be allowed to move in.
+If either party breaches the agreement, they can be held responsible for loss or damages the other party suffers because the agreement was breached.

 Insurance

 It is important for both landlords and tenants to have insurance.
 Landlords may require the tenant to have tenant insurance as a term of the tenancy agreement.
 A landlord cannot require the tenant to use a specific insurer.
 For more information, contact an insurance broker.
-A brochure on tenant insurance is available from the Insurance Bureau of Canada.
+More information is available from the Insurance Bureau of Canada.

 Condition of the Unit

 A tenant has the right to look over the rental unit carefully.
 Many landlords have a checklist to mark the condition of each room when the tenant moves in and moves out.
-The Office of Residential Tenancies has a Condition of Premises Checklist that can be used by tenants and landlords at the start and at the end of tenancy.
+The ORT has a Condition of Premises Checklist that can be used by tenants and landlords at the start and end of a tenancy.
 Either party can also make their own checklist.
 It is a good idea for the tenant and the landlord to both sign, date and keep a copy of the checklist.
 A checklist protects both landlords and tenants.
 It can protect a tenant from a claim that damage occurred while the tenant lived in the place.
 It can also help a landlord prove that damage occurred during the tenancy.

 How helpful was this article?